-At 41 weeks pregnant, you will be scans to check baby’s growth, the placenta, and fluid volumes.
-You will also be offered a cardiotocograph (CTG) to check baby’s heart rate and movements.
+At 41 weeks pregnant, you will be scanned to check the baby’s growth, the placenta, and fluid volumes.
+You will also be offered a cardiotocograph (CTG) to check the baby’s heart rate and movements.

 The flu vaccine is given in the flue season to protect both mother and baby.
 It is free during pregnancy.